Naniwa Gouken Deluxe 1000 grit whetstone for sharpening Japanese tools

 Maintenance

 Rinse after use and dry naturally in a shaded area.
-Avoid storing in direct sunlight or using on dry surfaces.
-Keep the stone flat with a flattening stone and recondition as needed.
-Do not use on ceramic knives.
+Avoid direct sunlight or direct heat.
+Keep the stone flat with a Grooved Flattening Stone and recondition as needed.
+Use water only; do not use oil.

 🌱 Share your experience — every review plants another tree.